 Because you can’t readily use those sentences, and because they aren’t tied together through a story or event, you forget them quickly.
-Not so with Pimsleur.
+Not so with the Pimsleur learning method.

 Pronunciation is often overlooked in language learning.
 It’s seen more as a luxury rather than a necessity.
-But in my experience being able to pronounce sounds and words correctly makes it much easier to hear and understand them in speech.
+But in my experience being able to pronounce sounds and words correctly makes it much easier to hear and understand them when they talk.